-The team has also developed a Cyberbullying and reputation management (Department employees only) resource to assist principals in incident management.
+The team has also developed a Cybersafety and reputation management (Department employees only) resource to assist principals in incident management.

-For more information about cybersafety sessions at your school, or for assistance with issues relating to online behaviour, contact the team (Department employees only).
+For more information about cybersafety sessions at your school, or for assistance with issues relating to online behaviour, contact the Cybersafety and reputation management team (Department employees only).